Cat and Dog Vaccinations in Evanston, IL

 At Fox Animal Hospital, we’ve dedicated ourselves to providing compassionate, personalized, and comprehensive veterinary care to local pets.
 We want you and your beloved companion to enjoy your lives together for a very long time.
-That’s why we place such a strong emphasis on wellness services and preventative care, which includes pet vaccinations.
+That’s why we place such a strong emphasis on wellness services and preventative care, which includes cat and dog vaccinations.

 We recommend that all puppies and kittens have a vaccine protocol established as soon as possible to protect them from viruses and diseases.
-After conducting your pet’s wellness exam, we can customize a vaccination schedule that’s designed to meet their specific healthcare needs.
+After conducting your pet’s wellness exam, we can customize a cat or dog vaccination schedule that’s designed to meet their specific healthcare needs.

 Here’s what a typical vaccine schedule looks like for puppies and kittens: